BenjaminWolfe/signs/README.md

 It has the same length and line thickness as the crossbar of the plus sign, and it sits at the same height above the baseline.
 By comparison, the hyphen-minus is quite a bit shorter and sits lower.
 Hyphens were designed, not for mathematics, but primarily for joining words.

 Oddly there is no shortcut for true minuses on Windows.
+There are a [few options on Mac](https://apple.stackexchange.com/q/39448/359228), and of course [major Linux distros like Ubuntu support entering Unicode](https://askubuntu.com/a/31283).
+Fixed-width coding fonts that are intended for coding, such as [FiraCode](https://github.com/tonsky/FiraCode), use ligatures to mimic the minus glyph.
+But the Unicode minus will work with whatever presentation font you prefer, and it has the advantage of being understood properly by most screen readers.

 For me, using a Unicode minus is like brewing high-end tea or wearing my favorite socks.
 Maybe nobody else notices, but it still looks good to